-The hardest one to spot and get in tune with is the ‘middle’ one – to be honest it is too polite to be properly useful.
-A bit more interesting would mean it wasn’t so easily missed.
-But we can’t change nature and once you are familiar with that “oh this is what a comfortable wee feels like ” you will be able to spot it much better and stop the cycle of under or over-filling.
+The hardest one to spot and get in tune with is the ‘middle’ one.
+It can almost be too polite to be properly useful.
+A bit more interesting would mean it wasn’t so easily missed!
+But we can’t change nature.
+Once you are familiar with the feeling of a “comfortable-size wee” you will be able to spot when to have a wee more easily.
+This will help stop the cycle of under or over-filling.

 Exceptions – when to seek more help

 If you thought you were going to have an enormous wee but only get a tiny one – or a tiny one but get far more – you may find your body is not well tuned to the sensations.
 Sometimes the nerves stay confused after the pressures of pregnancy and childbirth and need retraining.